Widen/docker-fluentd-k8s-cloudwatch-logs/README.md

 Images are tagged as follows:

  - $VERSION
- - $VERSION-$BUILD_DATE
+ - $VERSION-$UNIX_TIMESTAMP

-Images without a build date appended are always the most recent.
+Images without a timestamp appended are always the most recent.